vbenter/augur-fork-meter/README.md

 - Transparent, auditable architecture
 - Proper error handling (no fake data fallbacks)

-**⚠️ Current Limitations:**
-- Dispute monitoring queries real events but lacks full market details
-- Limited Augur activity on mainnet

-## Disclaimer

-This tool is for informational purposes only.
-Fork risk assessment is inherently uncertain and this system may not capture all possible risk factors.
-The current implementation has known limitations documented above.
-Users should conduct their own analysis and not rely solely on these metrics for critical decisions.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: